m-smith15/Projects/belt_exams/python/magazine/README.md

 # Magazine belt exam
   - The prompt for this exam was to build a working application with Login/Registration page along with a fully CRUD model revolving magazines.
-Users can Create, Read, Update, and Delete magazines
+There is also the ability for users to "subscribe" to magazines.
+The user, magazine, and subscriptions are stored in a mySQL workbench datatbase on the back end.

 ## Table of Contents
 * [General Info](#general-information)